bbaserdem/dotfiles/usage/config-laptop.md

 sudo chown root:root /etc/private-internet-access/login.conf
 sudo pia -a
 ```

 ### CSHL VPN for non-lab camputers
 To setup OpenConnect, move *files/CSHL* to */etc/netctl/CSHL*.
 It can be enabled by `netctl start CSHL`.

-# Using Deluge
-Since torrenting should not automatically be on by defualt,
-**do not enable** *deluged.service*.
-Instead *start* the service before torrenting.

 # Installing MATLAB
 Install matlab to */opt/matlab-X*.